spiral/docs/templater/expert.md

 </div>
 ```

-You can check that no span is rendered if no label attribute provided to widget.
-However such code is not really reliable as it will fail it label will include " symbols or php code.
-Fortunatelly we can always use buffering:
+You can see that no span is rendered if no label attribute is provided to your widget.
+However, this code is not really reliable as it will fail if the label includes " symbols or php code.
+Fortunately, we can always use buffering:

 ```html
 <div class="form-input">